alexwlchan/alexwlchan.net/src/_drafts/martian-plaque.md

 ---
 layout: post
 title: A Martian plaque for a made-up plot
-summary: If NASA landed on Mars in <em>For All Mankind</em>, what would the commemorative plaque say?
+summary: If NASA landed on Mars in <em>For All Mankind</em>, would they make a commemorative plaque?
 tags:
 theme:
   color: "#495652"